Scientific Name

 How to Grow and Care

 Frithias are summer growers and relatively easy to cultivate.
-They need light, sporadic watering during their winter resting period and require moderate sprinkling in summer as they are rot prone if kept too moist when the heat turns off their growth cycle.
+They need light, sporadic watering during their winter resting period and moderate sprinkling in summer, as they are rot-prone if kept too moist when the heat turns off their growth cycle.
 Gritty, well-drained soil containing a small amount of organic material will keep these species happy.

 These succulent plants can be grown in pots or out of doors in a rockery.
-Soak the compost thoroughly but allow it to dry out perfectly between waterings.
+Soak the compost thoroughly, but let it dry out perfectly between waterings.
 Underwatering can lead to disastrous results, so be generous with water in summer.
 Nearly all problems occur due to overwatering and poor ventilation, especially when weather conditions are dull and cool or very humid.
 Keep dry in the winter.
-They do well in the full blazing sun and whit some shade in summer.
+They do well in the full blazing sun and with some shade in summer.

 Frithias can be grown from seed, sown in a gritty sandstone medium, or propagated vegetatively by division.